t-martin/qremote/README.md

 it allows you to connect to remote kdb+ processes but behave as if you are using a local terminal

 ## install
-to install, simply download qremote and qremote.q and place them in the same directory.
+to install, simply download qremote and qremote.q

-alternatively, if you want to place qremote.q in a separate directory then just set QREMOTE_HOME to the directory containing the .q file before running qremote
+qremote will look for qremote.q first in $QREMOTE_HOME, then QHOME, and finally in the same directory as the script

 ## usage
 run qremote and it will prompt for a host/port/username/password